rainplus/web-ext-reference/08_JavaScript_APIs/09_contextualIdentities/contextualIdentities.md

 contextual identities are available in Firefox for Android, there's no UI to work with them in this version of the browser.

 Before Firefox 57, the `contextualIdentities` API is only available if the contextual identities feature is itself enabled.
 If an extension tried to use the `contextualIdentities` API without the feature being enabled, then method calls would resolve their promises with `false`.

 From Firefox 57 onwards, if an extension that uses the `contextualIdentities` API is installed, then the contextual identities feature will be enabled automatically.
 Note though that it's still possible for the user to disable the feature using the "privacy.userContext.enabled" preference.
-If this happens, then\xa0`contextualIdentities` method calls will reject their promises with an error message.
+If this happens, then `contextualIdentities` method calls will reject their promises with an error message.

 For more information about contextual identities in Firefox, see [this guide](https://wiki.mozilla.org/Security/Contextual_Identity_Project/Containers).

 Contextual identities are not currently supported in any other browsers.

 To use this API you need to include the "contextualIdentities" [permission](https://developer.mozilla.org/en-US/docs/Mozilla/Add-